javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 Write requests may fail.

 That's to be expected, not only because of possible errors at our side, but also for reasons not related to the transaction itself.
-For instance, storage quota may be exceeded.
+For instance, the storage quota may be exceeded.
 So we must be ready to handle such case.

 **A failed request automatically aborts the transaction, canceling all its changes.**

-Sometimes an error may be not critical.
-So we can handle it in `request.onerror` and prevent the transaction abort by calling `event.preventDefault()`:
+Sometimes a request may fail with a non-critical error.
+We'd like to handle it in `request.onerror` and continue the transaction.
+Then, to prevent the transaction abort, we should call `event.preventDefault()`.

+In the example below a new book is added with the same key (`id`).
+The `store.add` method generates a `"ConstraintError"` in that case.
+We handle it without canceling the transaction:

 ```js
 let transaction = db.transaction("books", "readwrite");